Minimal Distance of Propositional Models: Finding the Minimal Distance Between Solutions

 The algorithm works as follows.
-Given an instance $(\varphi, m)$ for $\AnotherSat_{<n}(\Gamma)$, the algorithm accepts if~$m$ is not the constant $0$-assignment or the constant $1$-assignment.
-Since~$\Gamma$ is $0$-valid and $1$-valid, this output is correct.
-Otherwise, we proceed completely analogously to the proof of Proposition~\ref{prop:tightxsol}. \end{proof}
+Given an instance $(\varphi, m)$ for $\AnotherSatNC(\Gamma)$, the algorithm accepts if~$m$ is not a constant assignment.
+Since~$\Gamma$ is $0$-valid (and $1$-valid), this output is correct.
+If~$\varphi$ has only one variable, reject because~$\varphi$ has only two models; otherwise, proceed as follows.